XavaDigital/ServerlessSaas/README.md

 You can now start the project with `yarn dev` or `npm run dev` and navigate to `http://localhost:3000/admin`.
 You can now login with Github and manage the content of the landing page of blog posts with a nice UI.
 When you make a change you can hit the "Publish" button, this will result in making a commit to your repository with the changes made to the corresponding markdown file.

+Note: Before you deploy your application, don't forget to update the `SEO` component with your meta tags.

 #### Test

 You can use the `test-repo` backend to try out Netlify CMS without connecting to a Git repo.
 With this backend, you can write and publish content normally, but any changes will disappear when you reload the page.